 Financial support for the implementation of actions may be available through the Species at Risk Stewardship Program.
-Conservation partners are encouraged to discuss project proposals related to the actions in this response statement with the Ministry.
-The Ministry can also advise if any authorizations under the ESA or other legislation may be required to undertake the project.
+Conservation partners are encouraged to discuss project proposals related to the actions in this response statement with program staff.
+The Ontario government can also advise if any authorizations under the ESA or other legislation may be required to undertake the project.